S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-organizational-driver">Organizational Driver</dt>
-<dd>Any situation where the organization’s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).</dd>
+<dd>Any situation where the organization's members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).</dd>

 <dt id="entry-overall-domain">Overall Domain</dt>